payalbari/the_payal-bari/README.md

 🚀 What I Do

-📊 Create interactive dashboards in Power BI,Excel,Tableau 🧠 Work with data using SQL & analytics techniques with python 📈 Turn raw data into meaningful insights
+📊 Create interactive dashboards in Power BI,Advanced Excel,Tableau
+🧠 Work with data using SQL & analytics techniques with python 📈 Turn raw data into meaningful insights
 💡 Continuously learning and improving every day